bytebeamio/uplink-android/README.md

 }
 ```

-## How to run the demo applicaiton?
+## How to run the demo application?
-You can compile and run the demo application included in this repo, on an emulator or personal developer device of your choice, by using the build and launch mechanism provided within Android Studio.
+We have provided in this repo, a demo application that to an extent demonstrates how you can use the library.
+You can compile and run in on an emulator or personal developer device of your choice, by using the Build and Run utilities provided within Android Studio.